JoshHaywood/JoshHaywood/README.md

 I'm an aspiring Web Developer currently studying BSC Web Development.

-- 🔭 I’m currently working on my Portfolio Website
+- 🔭 I’m currently working on a game reviewing app
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning React and Boostrap

 I have a background in mixed software such as:

-- Web Development
+- Full stack Web Development
 - Games in Unity
-- Graphic Design
-- Android Apps
-- Modelling
-- Texturing

 <div align="center">
   <h2>Skills<h2/>